 - temporary or seasonal service on or after Jan.
 1, 1989; and

-- service performed on or after Jan.1, 1989 under another retirement system
+- service performed on or after Jan.1, 1989 under another retirement system for federal employees.

 Amount of BEDB